vmware/secrets-manager/docs/content/documentation/production/overview.md

 Since **VMware Secrets Manager** is a *Kubernetes-native* framework, its security is strongly related to how you secure your cluster.
-You should be safe if you keep your cluster and the `vsecm-system` namespace secure and follow "*the principle of least privilege*" as a guideline.
+You should be safe if you keep your cluster and the `vsecm` namespace secure and follow "*the principle of least privilege*" as a guideline.

 **VMware Secrets Manager** is a lightweight secrets manager; however, that does